-Patrons can take advantage of a valet and self parking for a fee.
+Patrons can take advantage of a valet and self-parking for a fee.

 The Delano Las Vegas

-Wonderful decor and great art installations throughout
+Excellent decor and significant art installations throughout

-The suit-style rooms are spacious and boast one and a half baths
+The suit-style rooms are spacious and boast one-and-a-half baths

 Guests can use the expansive pool complex connected to the Mandalay Bay